-As indicated in Table 7-32, the entitlement processing time varies depending upon the entitlements requested and which approving body is required to take final action.
-Generally, upon submittal of a complete application, an apartment project requiring only Planning Commission approval would be estimated to take approximately 4 months to get to a final public hearing and a condominium project which must be approved by the City Council would take approximately 6 months.
+As indicated in Table 7-33, the entitlement processing time varies depending upon the entitlements requested and which approving body is required to take final action.
+Generally upon submittal of a complete application, an apartment project requiring only Planning Commission approval would be estimated to take approximately 4 months to get to a final public hearing and a condominium project which must be approved by the City Council would take approximately 6 months.
 These are considered to be reasonable timeframes, especially compared to communities where it could take years to process and approve multifamily developments and do not unduly constrain or delay the development of housing.

 In 2012, in an effort to provide additional flexibility and streamlined processing to encourage redevelopment and revitalization of older commercial areas, the City amended its Zoning Ordinance to create the Business Attraction, Retention and Revitalization Zone (BARRO Zone).
-The BARRO zone, an overlay alternative zoning tool for those properties to which it has been applied provides a mechanism to propose a commercial, residential, or mixed-use development and streamlines the regulatory process by allowing a staff level review and approval in most cases.
-The majority of the BARRO zone has an underlying land use with a density range of 10-40 dwelling units per acre.
-In commercial areas within the BARRO zone, the Community Development Director can work with the developer to incorporate residential uses.
+The BARRO zone, an overlay alternative zoning tool for those properties to which it has been applied provides a mechanism to propose a commercial, residential, or mixed use development and streamlines the regulatory process by allowing a staff level review and approval in most cases.
 By eliminating the need for a formal public hearing before the Planning Commission and/or the City Council the work and time required to get a project approved is significantly reduced thereby allowing for reduced processing time and lower application fees than the traditional processes.